EuropeanRoverChallenge/ERC-Remote-Maintenance-Sim/README.md

 This repository contains simulations of the Universal Robots UR3 robot created for the ERC competition.
 You can use docker with all requirements installed  ([Using Docker](#using-docker) section) or try to install them natively ([Install on the host system](#install-on-the-host-system) section).

 The simulation uses the [ROS-Industrial Universal Robot repository](https://github.com/ros-industrial/universal_robot).
-A table has been added to an existing simulation.
-The UR3_Simulation repository contains a modified urdf, srdf and roslaunch files that take the table into account when planning the movement.
+The following items have been added to the simulation: robot cell, table surface with marked areas, four button modules with ID 1 - 4 (in a pressed down state, not movable), inspection window along with its cover, the IMU module and gripper with camera.
+The files necessary for motion planning have also been modified to take into account the added elements.
+All changed and added files are located in the UR3_sim repository.
+You can run the simulation with an example cell or only with a robot, gripper and camera.

 ## Using Docker